fluffypony/jevrand/README.md

 jevrand
 ```

 This installs `jevrand` on your command path in its own Python environment.
-You
-can run it from any directory without activating a virtual environment.
+You can run it from any directory without activating a virtual environment.
 Nothing
 needs to go on PyPI, and you do not need pipx.

-If your shell cannot find `jevrand`, run `uv tool update-shell` and open a new
+If your shell cannot find `jevrand`, run `uv tool update-shell` and open a new terminal.
-terminal.
 To update it, repeat the install command with `--reinstall`.
-Remove it
-with `uv tool uninstall jevrand`.
+Remove it with `uv tool uninstall jevrand`.

 For a local checkout, run `uv tool install .` from the repository directory.
 After you pull changes, run `uv tool install --reinstall .` to update that copy.

 The default range is 0 to 10 000, inclusive, using integers.
 You see every candidate and Jev's verdict as it arrives.
-Rejected numbers trigger another attempt, and the first approved number is the final line.
+By default, jevrand stops at the first approval.
+Use `jevrand --count 100` for 100 approved numbers.
 There is no attempt limit unless you set one.

 For OpenRouter, set `OPENROUTER_API_KEY` instead: